caplin/gc-cli/README.md

 ### Purpose

 This repository hosts a set of JS code transforms.
-The purpose of the transforms is to take global JS code and transform it into CommonJS module code.
+The purpose of the transforms is to take script JS code and transform it into CommonJS module code.
 The transforms are designed to be used by other tools.

 ### Mechanics

-The transformers are [recast AST visitors](https://github.com/benjamn/recast).
-The transformations are independent of each other but can be composed together to produce complex transformations.
+The transforms are [recast AST visitors](https://github.com/benjamn/recast).
+The transformations are independent of each other but can be composed to produce complex transformations.
 The transforms are configured by their user.
 The [gc-cli repo](https://github.com/briandipalma/gc-cli) has examples of how to utilize, combine and configure the transforms.

 ### Testing